hrcomazing/SMEAI/README.md

-# CodeMonkey
+# SMEAI

 ## Overview
-CodeMonkey is a Python project that demonstrates basic functionality with a simple `main.py` script.
+SMEAI is a Python project that demonstrates basic functionality with a simple `main.py` script.

 ## Files
 - `main.py`: Contains the main function that prints "Hello, World!" to the console.